 We all say dumb things from time to time but asking genuinely lame questions or offering supremely lame answers on CISSPforum can be a character-building experience, unless it is your first post anyway.

 Before you ask a question, have you at least Googled it?
 Have you made even the slightest effort to search for the answer yourself?
 If so, great, go ahead and ask away.
 If not, be prepared to be told in no uncertain terms “Try looking at the first response on this Google query: ...”.

 Zombie topics, out-of-office messages and off-topics are also considered more or less lame.

 Responses can be lame too.
 It’s fair to assume, for starters, that being a member of this community means the original questioner has a modicum of intelligence and security expertise.
 To avoid cluelessness, take this classic response as a warning: “In order to attack your target, you should first recommend that your target gets an actual computer (www.dell.com or www.hp.com are two sites I’ve found useful for this), running Windows (www.microsoft.com, can be obtained at www.amazon.com).
 The attacker should of course know how to write an actual exploit (books at www.amazon.com, many sources to be found on the ‘Internet’, which you can recognize since it all starts with http).
 One thing that is often overlooked by junior hackers (explaining many failures to achieve desired goals) is that they do need a ‘computer’ for this (again, see www.dell.com, or for something more prestigious or esoteric try www.apple.com).
 I’m sure you realize all this, but one cannot be too careful.”

 3.7 Where can I find thread summaries?

 You may like to subscribe to the list using a Gmail account that automatically threads the responses.
+Or not.